noaione/yuusha-shoukan-ln/sources/v07/chapter6.md

 blushing cheeks and the ecstatic expression on her face, even people other than Lunamaria-san would misunderstand her.

-[W-W-What are you thinking about!!?!
+[W-W-What are you thinking about?!
 Putting aside if you know each other for a while, but you shouldn’t do that on the first day you met!
 Don’t you feel sorry for Dad?!]